jreidell/ResumeApi/README.md

 7. RdlNetReact - REACT JS APP - This is a basic web UI that hosts a description of the application components with various links to demonstrated technologies and disaplys the Resume data formatted in a readable format that can be distributed and viewed on multiple platforms (web/mobile/etc.)

+8. RdlNetSvc - This is a Microservice Implementation of the Resume Web API that provides a RESTful web interface to access the database.
+This API provides Resume data in JSON format for consumption by the Web and Mobile applications contained within this solution.
+This Reliable Service will run in an Azure Service Fabric/Clustered Environment.

+9. RdlNetSvcApp - This is a Microservice Configuration of the Resume Web API served by RdlNetSvc.

-8. RdlWebUI - ANGULAR 5 JS APP - This is a basic web UI that hosts a description of the application components with various links to demonstrated technologies and disaplys the Resume data formatted in a readable format that can be distributed and viewed on multiple platforms (web/mobile/etc.).
+10. RdlWebUI - ANGULAR 5 JS APP - This is a basic web UI that hosts a description of the application components with various links to demonstrated technologies and disaplys the Resume data formatted in a readable format that can be distributed and viewed on multiple platforms (web/mobile/etc.).